nextcloud/bookmarks/docs/folder.rst

    If the type of the item is ``folder``

+   :>jsonarr int id: The id of the folder
    :>jsonarr string title: The title of the folder :>jsonarr string userId: The owner of the folder :>jsonarr array children: The children of the folder.
 This is only set, when the number of layers to return includes this folder.

-   If the type of the item is ``bookmark``
+   If the type of the item is ``bookmark`` it will have all properties of the Bookmark type (see :ref:`bookmark`).

-   :>jsonarr string url: The URL of the bookmark :>jsonarr string title: The title of the bookmark :>jsonarr string description: Description of the bookmark

    **Example:**